Article

 Be prepared for continuing reforms in privacy and online safety

-Organisations that collect, hold, or process personal information of customers, suppliers, (potentially) employees or the wider public will be expected to comply with changes to the privacy laws.
-In anticipation of the expedited doxxing and privacy reforms and without information on whether there will be any grace period, organisations should be prepared to evaluate their data governance strategies and data protection practices.
-When more details of the reforms are published in August, organisations can get prepared by having in place comprehensive and well-drafted policies and training materials, as well as practical and effective procedures.
-This will also help organisations to prepare for the wider reforms to the Privacy Act.
+Organizations that collect, hold, or process personal information of customers, suppliers, (potentially) employees or the wider public will be expected to comply with changes to the privacy laws.
+In anticipation of the expedited doxxing and privacy reforms and without information on whether there will be any grace period, organizations should be prepared to evaluate their data governance strategies and data protection practices.
+When more details of the reforms are published in August, organizations can get prepared by having in place comprehensive and well-drafted policies and training materials, as well as practical and effective procedures.
+This will also help organizations to prepare for the wider reforms to the Privacy Act.

 Tara Li, a trainee solicitor at our Hong Kong office, also contributed to this article.